 The basics of this question are probably very easy for you to work out, as the difference is that a stake not returned free bet basically means that, should the free bet turn out to be a winner, the bookmaker will only pay out the winnings and not give the stake to the punter as well.
 This obviously means that, at first glance, a stake returned free bet is a much better offer than a stake not returned free bet.

 You have to be careful when comparing offers though, as there are times when a stake not returned free bet from one site can be better than a stake returned free bet from another.
 This is because it is regularly the case that the former type of bet is for a larger amount – say £15 instead of £10 – and that the winnings therefore more than make up for the fact that the stake is not given to the winner as well.
-It might be easy to say that bookies offering stake not returned free bets are being tight with their money, but you really have to look at the deal objectively before jumping to any conclusions.
+It might be easy to say that bookies offering stake not returned free offers are being tight with their money, but you really have to look at the deal objectively before jumping to any conclusions.

-How to Use Free Bets
+How to Use Free Betting Offers

-There are a number of different ways that people like to use free bets and all of them have their merits.
+There are a number of different ways that people like to use free bonuses and all of them have their merits.
 Most unseasoned gamblers will treat them as exactly what they are – something for nothing.
 For this reason they will bet on something with high odds and if it comes in, they will win a lot of money; if it doesn’t then no harm has been done.

 Other people like to be a lot more careful with the way that they use their free bet and they will often play the system to ensure that they make a profit.
 This can be done by backing a result on one site and then laying the same result on a betting exchange site.
 This means that regardless of the result, they stand to make at least a small profit.
 In fact, it is possible to continue this betting practice long after you have used up your free bet, just as long as your mathematics is astute!

-Getting access to free bets is usually a simple task.
+Getting access to free money is usually a simple task.
 All you need to do is register with a site offering this type of bet and then deposit enough money to activate the free bet offer, which is usually going to be no more than £50.
 When you are making the bet, ensure that you have checked the correct boxes – if there are any – to signify that you are using your free bet, otherwise it could be a costly mistake!

 There’s no best way to use free bet offers.
 Some like to gamble it up and some like to play it safe.
 The choice is yours.